Shaaf999/LSTM/README.md

-# Simple aand Packed LSTM
+# Simple and Packed LSTM